Rel-incode/CristianaSantos/index.md

 11. Bartolini C., Santos C, Ullrich C., (2017), Property and the Cloud, (CLSR), Elsevier,  https://doi.org/10.1016/j.clsr.2017.10.005

-Submitted journal (under review)

-Santos, C., Bielova, N., & Matte, C. (2019).
+Submitted journal (under review) Santos, C., Bielova, N., & Matte, C. (2019).
 Are cookie banners indeed compliant with the law?
 Deciphering EU legal requirements on consent and technical means to verify compliance of cookie banners. arXiv preprint arXiv:1912.07144.

-**Modeling legal information (in the domains of data protection and consumer law)
+**Modeling legal information -- in the domains of data protection and consumer law

 1. Bartolini C., Lenzini L., Santos C. (2019), An Agile Approach to Validate a Formal Representation of the GDPR, Frontiers in Artificial Intelligence and Applications (FAIA, 2019), Lecture Notes in Computer Science, Springer